Today's Articles

 On this date in 2003, an African Burial Ground in New York City was re-established and re-consecrated.

-The African Burial Ground is a 6-acre cemetery that was used between the late 1600s and 1796 and originally contained between 10,000 and 20,000 burials.
+The African Burial Ground is a 6-acre cemetery used between the late 1600s and 1796 and contained between 10,000 and 20,000 burials.
 The discovery of the African Burial Ground occurred in June 1991.
 Earlier that month, construction workers began to dig the foundation for a new $300 million federal government building in lower Manhattan.
 It all stopped when they came upon the burial ground, where they found wooden coffins and human remains.

 Investigators discovered that this colonial burial ground was used to bury Black African slaves who were not buried in church cemeteries, even if they had converted to Christianity.
 These enslaved African people had been treated harshly in colonial America.
 The 415 remains, which were finally recovered from the site more than 200 years later, were buried with great care and love by the Black colonial community.
 They were wrapped in linen shrouds and positioned in well-built cedar or pine coffins, sometimes with beads or other treasured objects, occasionally with ornamentation on the coffin.